 With this wedding favor, you can use it during the wedding reception, and then your guests can take it home.
 If you go with mugs, you can hand them out with after-dinner coffee or later in the evening when everyone needs a pick-me-up.
 Personalized cups are great for mixed drinks, tea, sodas, and other drinks

-If you’re looking for a fun and unique wedding favor, consider a photo bus!
-There is nothing more fun than popping on some silly outfits and getting your picture taken.
-During the cocktail hour or when there is a gap of dance time during the reception, this is a great opportunity for guests to mingle with each other.
-Guests should definitely make sure to include the bride or groom in the photos to create memories that will last a lifetime.
+Consider a photo bus if you’re looking for a fun and unique wedding favor!
+Nothing is more fun than popping on silly outfits and taking your picture.
+During cocktail hour or when there is a gap of dance time during the reception, this is a great opportunity for guests to mingle with each other.
+Guests should include the bride or groom in the photos to create memories that will last a lifetime.